-Rita Dove was born in Akron, Ohio in 1952 as the daughter of the first African American research chemist who broke the race barrier in the tire industry.
+Rita Dove was born in Akron, Ohio in 1952.
+She was the daughter of the first African American research chemist who broke the race barrier in the tire industry.
 Her mother, Elvira Dove nee Hord, had been an honors student in high school and loved to read literature -- a passion her daughter would share with her early on.
 Dove graduated summa cum laude with a B.A. from Miami University in 1973 and received her MFA from the Iowa Writers' Workshop in 1977.
 Her time in Iowa was a turning point in her life: In the fall of 1976, a promising German writer, Fred Viebahn, came to the United States as a Fulbright Fellow at the University of Iowa's International Writing Program.
 The two young rising writers fell in love and married in 1979.
 Their daughter, Aviva, was born in 1983 in Arizona, during Dove’s tenure as assistant professor in the English Department at Arizona State University in Tempe (1981-1989).
 Dove left Arizona State with the rank of full professor for a position as Professor of English at the University of Virginia in Charlottesville.
 In 1993, she was named Commonwealth Professor of English, a position she continues to hold.

 In Iowa City, Dove lived in a rented apartment at 24 Van Buren Street, and Fred Viebahn lived in the Mayflower dorm.
 The Dove-Viebahn family kindly provided pictures of the time showing various aspects of their life here.